Calm Moments Cards

 During the 2015-16 school year, the Calm Moments Cards program was implemented in two school districts in northern Ohio.
 OT practitioners oriented school personnel about the program and how to implement the strategies.
 Informal coaching was used over 4 months to help the participants use the cards during situational stressors.
 The findings of this mixed methods research study are described below.

 Researchers: Sarah Kolic, OTR/L, Denise Young, COTA/L, Alisa Deininger, OTR/L, & Susan Bazyk, PhD, OTR/L, FAOTA

 Type of study: A mixed methods design involving quantitative and qualitative data was completed.
-Data included pre- and post-surveys measuring changes in knowledge, beliefs and actions related to minimizing stress and anxiety and promoting positive mental health in students.
+Data included pre- and post-surveys measuring changes in knowledge, beliefs and actions related to minimizing stress and anxiety, improving mindfulness in the classroom, and promoting positive mental health in students.
 Qualitative data included final written reflections regarding the meaning and benefits of the program.

 Participants: A total of 93 school personnel implemented the Calm Moments Cards program and took part in this study during the 2015-16 school year.
 School personnel from 2 school districts 1 included general education teachers, special education teachers, para-educators, administrators and related service providers).
 Participants received and orientation to the program with follow-up coaching by the occupational therapists over 4 months.

 Results: Statistically significant improvements (p < .00-.03) in pretest–posttest scores of knowledge, beliefs, and actions related to minimizing stress and anxiety and promoting positive mental health in students were found.
 Qualitative findings suggest that participation in the program was both meaningful and enjoyable resulting in enhanced awareness of signs of stress and anxiety, the situational stressors that evoke a stress reaction, and the implementation of embedded strategies for reducing stress and anxiety.